 Execute the package.
 You’ll see that the Valid Customer output goes to the customer table, and the NULL data condition is just thrown out.
 You could also place a data viewer prior to the OLE DB Destination to see the data interactively.

 If you have ever done some word and phrase analysis on websites for better search engine placement, you are familiar with the job that this transformation performs.
-The Term Extraction Transformation is a tool to mine free-flowing text for English word and phrase frequency.
+The Term Extraction Transformation is a tool to mine the free-flowing text for the English word and phrase frequency.
 You can feed any text-based input stream into the transformation and it will output two columns: a text phrase and a statistical value for the phrase relative to the total input stream.
 The statistical values or scores that can be calculated can be as simple as a count of the frequency of the words and phrases, or they can be a little more complicated, such as the result of a formula named the TFIDF score.
 The TFIDF acronym stands for Term Frequency and Inverse Document Frequency, and it is a formula designed to balance the frequency of the distinct words and phrases relative to the total text sampled.
 If you’re interested, here’s the formula:

 TDIDF (of term or phrase) = (frequency of term) * log((# rows in